Gurindji Kriol language: Simple sentences

-"The man got bitten by a dog on the hand."

 Complex sentences

 Conjoined clauses are often zero-marked such as the following sentence which was uttered within one prosodic contour.
 The link between the clauses is implied.

-"The dog might be crying (because) he tied him up by the neck like that."

 A number of Kriol-derived conjunctions can be used to join verbal or nominal clauses such as an (and) and o (or).
 Others are only used to relate verbal clauses such as dumaji (because), bikos (because), bat (but), ib (if), den (then).

-"The old man tried to sit on the chair but it broke."

 Subordination is mostly performed by marking the verb in the subordinate clause with a case-marker.
 This style of subordination is derived from Gurindji.
 For example, the locative marker can be used in a switch reference construction to indicate that the agent of the subordinate clause is the same as the object of the main clause.

-"A child gives a cake to the woman who is lying down."

 Gurindji Kriol also contains asymmetrical serial verb constructions.
 There are three potential parts to the asymmetrical serial verb construction: auxiliary1, minor verb2 and main verb3.

-He will lay him down in the yard.